-- Assessments By consistently monitoring pupils through assessment and individual tuition, each teacher is able to identify the appropriate level of homework and extra support each pupil needs.
+- Assessments By consistently monitoring pupils through observation, assessment and individual tuition, each teacher is able to identify the appropriate level of homework and give any extra support.

-- Ability Appropriate Levels of Homework The more advanced pupils are given higher levels of homework to ensure that their minds are being stretched.
+- Ability Appropriate Levels of Homework The more advanced pupils are given higher levels of homework to ensure that they are being challenged.
 There is a high level of expectation with regard to their work.
 All pupils are given age appropriate homework with the expectation level based on their particular age and ability.
 All pupils are encouraged to believe that they can academically progress at a steady and consistent rate.

 - Role Models & Mentors Older pupils are encouraged to help and mentor younger pupils.
 This gives them a strong sense of responsibility and power, as well as helping them to embed their own knowledge.
 The younger pupil has the benefit of older role models whom they can look up to and learn from.
 We try to ensure that each child throughout their time with us experiences the benefits of being both an older and younger member of a class.